What is the Minnesota Youth Institute?

 What is the Global Youth Institute (GYI)?

 The Global Youth Institute brings together +200 high school students across the world and international leaders in the field of agriculture to discuss current issues in food security.
-Discussions take place during the International Borlaug Dialogue panels and in small group activities at the Hall of Laureates in Des Moine, Iowa.
+Discussions take place during the International Borlaug Dialogue panels and in small group activities at the Hall of Laureates in Des Moines, Iowa.
 Students will also have an opportunity to present their papers in groups of about 10 students and 3 experts.
 On the last day, student cohorts are tasked with a global challenge, then come to a consensus on the key issues of the day and offer their recommendations to the large group.